lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 ---------------------------------------

 `Get support at any time via the `Rubin Observatory Community Forum <https://community.lsst.org/>`_ or via GitHub Issues.
-Another option is to attend the biweekly Rubin Science Assemblies which will feature live tutorials and question-and-answer time with Rubin Observatory staff.
+Another option is to attend the Rubin Science Assemblies which will feature live tutorials and question-and-answer time with Rubin Observatory staff.

 Beginner-level questions are very welcome, both in the Community Forum and during the Rubin Science Assemblies.
 To encourage questions in the Forum, a couple of beginner-level topics have been started to share resources for